San Francisco, CA, Schools with Certificate Programs in Baking and Pastry Arts

 - At Laney College, students develop hands-on skills by working in the school's bistro and cafeteria.
 The school is located 13.3 miles from downtown San Francisco, and some of its bakery and pastry classes have been approved by the National Restaurant Association and Retail Bakers Association (RBA).

 - At Contra Costa College, students help run campus food service establishments and train for careers by working for school catering and banquet events.
 Located 20.9 miles from downtown San Francisco, the college offers a Certificate of Achievement in Pastry and Baking.

-- Diablo Valley College, located 30.8 miles from the downtown, provides students with hands-on learning opportunities through demonstration laboratories, a retail pastry shop and a public restaurant.
+- Diablo Valley College, located 30.8 miles from downtown, provides students with hands-on learning opportunities through demonstration laboratories, a retail pastry shop and a public restaurant.
 This school's pastry program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC) and leads to a certificate of achievement.

 Comparison of Schools

-Aspiring baking and pastry artists can use this table to compare the undergraduate tuition rates for both in-state and out-of-state students, as well as the percentage of students who receive financial aid, at the three featured colleges.
+Aspiring baking and pastry artists can use this table to compare the undergraduate tuition rates for both in-state and out-of-state students, as well as the percentage of students who receive financial aid, at three featured colleges.
 All three schools have open admissions policies; graduation and retention rates vary widely.

 |Laney College||Contra Costa College||Diablo Valley College|

 |School Type||2-year, public||2-year, public||2-year, public|

 |Undergraduate Tuition & Fees (2017-2018)||$1,230 in-state undergraduates; $7,110 out-of-state undergraduates*||$1,312 in-state undergraduates; $8,424 out-of-state undergraduates*||$1,312 in-state undergraduates; $8,424 out-of-state undergraduates*|